1 9 7 1 – 1 9 9 9 (Australia)

 Millions of episodes (seems like)

-This Australian variety show began life on 6 October 1971 as an early Saturday morning show for kids, complete with a life-sized ostrich puppet called Ossie.
+This Australian variety show began life on 6 October 1971 as an early Saturday morning show for kids, hosted by Daryl Somers and a life-sized ostrich puppet called Ossie.

-Unfortunately, even though it became an adult-oriented Saturday night show (it moved from its morning timeslot to the 9.30pm timeslot in February 1984) it grew old, and It got very, very tedious.
+It became an adult-oriented Saturday night show (moving from its morning timeslot to the 9.30 pm timeslot in February 1984) where it was a ratings winner for the Nine Network.

-Hey Hey eventually seemed to be the graveyard of Australian talent (but at least the Ostrich was smart enough to quit in the 80s) and finally finished in November 1999.
+Hey Hey eventually seemed to become the graveyard of Australian talent (at least the Ostrich was smart enough to quit in the 80s) and finally finished in November 1999.

 Typical quote: “Do we have enough time?
 We don’t have enough time?
 I think . . . yes? . . . no, I’m afraid we’re out of time” It happened every week.

 And now it’s finally gone.
-It had it’s moments, now if only I could be sure that we’ve really seen the last of it .
+It had its moments, now if only we could be sure that we’ve really seen the last of it.

 Ian “Molly” Meldrum